dennisXZX/web-developer-notes/Chrome DevTools.md

 - Use `copy(temp1)` to copy the object
 - Paste the copied object to anywhere you like

+#### Interact with DOM elements

+- Highlight an element in Chrome Dev Tool
+- Type `$0` in the Console tab to access the element
+- Now you can freely interact with it

 #### Refresh options

 When Google DevTools is open, long click or right click on the refresh button we should see a list of refresh options.